Secret Bowhunting Tip: Enlarge Your Consciousness

 Big bucks are like arrowheads.
 What I mean is, you might hunt for years and years without seeing a truly giant buck.
 But given enough experience, inevitably you’ll stumble across one.
-Still yet, it may take several more years before you actually bag one.
+Still yet, it may take several more years before you actually get an arrow in one.
 But if you persist in strengthening your skills and keeping an open mind, one day you’ll wrap your hands around some trophy antlers.
-Eventually, it won’t feel impossible, but inevitable.
-It’s all about enlarging your vision of success.
+After that, it won’t feel impossible anymore, but inevitable.
+It’s all about enlarging your consciousness.

 Two weeks after finding my first arrowhead, I found a second one.
-I’d moved to an entirely new section of the unit, and after setting up camp I hiked to a nearby stream for some water.
+I was hunting an entirely different section of the unit, and after setting up camp I hiked to a nearby stream for some water.
 Just before I got there, my eyes locked onto another black, shiny object.
 This arrowhead was even bigger and more perfect than the first one.
-I’m not sure that it was entirely coincidence.
+I’m not sure it was entirely coincidence.

-Bigger bucks are just like bigger arrowheads.
-It might take many years to finally bag a big buck, but once you do, they’ll come easier.
-That was the case in 2013 when I found two arrowheads AND bagged the biggest buck of my life, dubbed Superbuck.
-The story I wrote for that deer was based entirely on building bigger success off of previous success.
+Bigger bucks are like bigger arrowheads.
+It might take many years to finally bag a big buck, but once you do, they come easier.
+That was also the case in 2013 when I found two arrowheads and bagged the biggest buck of my life, dubbed Superbuck.
+The story I wrote for that deer was based entirely on building greater success off of previous success.

-Entrepreneurs frequently tell a similar story: It took years and years to earn their first million dollars, but a very short time and a lot less effort to earn their second million.
+Entrepreneurs frequently tell a similar story: It took them years and years to earn their first million dollars, but only a short time and a lot less effort to earn their second million.
 As it turns out, success has more to do with our state of mind than anything else.

-So, what does it mean, “To enlarge your consciousness?”
+So, what does it mean to “enlarge one’s consciousness?
 When I first read this quote, I asked myself the same thing.
-Was I infinitely UN-successful in my finances, relationships, hunting, etc, because my vision of life was too small?
-Was I limited by my own physical brain or the evolutionary chain to have a small consciousness?
-Was I limited by my upbringing or my peer’s influence to have low success?
+Was I infinitely UN-successful in my finances, relationships, hunting, etc., because my vision of life was too small?
+Was I limited by my physical brain capacity to have a small consciousness?
+Was I limited by negative influences during my formative years?
 Yes, I think so.
-But I wasn’t about to let it stop me from having success in bowhunting.
-What I needed to do was enlarge my consciousness beyond the old style of hunting that I’d grown up learning.
-So I struggled, studied, and fought against mediocrity, and after years of doing my own thing, I was finally a hunter reborn.
+But I wasn’t going to let that stop me from having success in bowhunting.
+What I needed to do was enlarge my consciousness beyond the old-fashioned style of hunting that mostly leads to failure.
+So I struggled, studied, and fought against mediocrity, and after years of doing my own thing, I was finally a trophy hunter reborn.

-I always wanted to find an arrowhead, and I found two.
-I’ve always wanted a 200” trophy mule deer buck, and now I have two.
-I’ve always wanted to ‘enlarge my consciousness,’ and now I have too.
+I always wanted to find an arrowhead, and now I’ve found two.
+I always wanted to shoot a 200-inch trophy buck, and now I have two.
+I’ve always wanted to enlarge my consciousness, and now I have too.

-Click here for Secret Tip #6: Put in the Time
+Click here for the next tip, Secret Tip #6: Put in the Time